 Since food is one of the essential elements in keeping your chicken healthy, it is best to have a suitable feeder.
 Though many feeders can be bought online, you also do it by yourself.
 Not only that this saves money, but you can also customize a feeder that suits the needs of your chickens and that suits the structure of your coop.
 Below are the best DIY chicken feeder ideas.

 This PVC Pipe Feeder is very cheap and easy to do.
 You only need a little bit of assembly.
 Not only is it easy to make, but it is also beneficial since it can stand rainy seasons.
 PVC feeder keeps the food from scattering and prevents the feeds from getting wet.
 This PVC chicken feeder can be placed inside the chicken coop or outside for your free-range chickens.

 This chicken feeder is spill-free since the PVC pipe size is enough for the chicken to insert their head and not so big that they can’t whip their head.
 Whipping can cause the feeds to scatter.
 This feeder is easy to do and assemble.
 You will only need to have different PVC pipes to complete this project.

 This DIY chicken feeder is ideal if you have many numbers of chickens.
-This feeder comes with many holes where your chickens can share when eating their feeds.
-It is made from PVC pipes which are very cheap and are waterproof, and you can hang the feeder inside the coop.
+This feeder comes with many holes that your chickens can share when eating their feeds.
+It is made from PVC pipes which are very cheap and waterproof, and you can hang the feeder inside the coop.
 If you want to have a costless and easy-to-make chicken feeder, this one is for you.

 This type of DIY chicken feed comes with two open ends that allow more chicken to eat.
 This PVC feeder is cheap and easy to assemble.
 It is also suitable for rainy seasons since you can cover the pipe to avoid feeds from getting wet.
 This feeder can also hold enough feed, so you won’t need to refill it from time to time.